MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 ## What are the key design areas?

-Oracle on Azure guidance within this series is composed of architectural considerations and recommendations orientated around these [key design areas](/azure/architecture/framework/mission-critical/mission-critical-overview).
+Oracle on Azure guidance within this series is composed of architectural considerations and recommendations orientated around the below key design areas.

 | Design area | Summary |
 | --- | --- |